EricBusch/exiftool-cheatsheet/README.md

 # exiftool Cheat Sheet
-These are useful commands for dealing with EXIF data for still images using the [https://exiftool.org/](EXIF Tool) command line tool.
+These are useful commands for dealing with EXIF data for still images using the [EXIFTool](https://exiftool.org/) command line tool.

 ### Remove Ratings & Keywords